tatumio/tatum-js/README.md

 See the [RPC API Reference](https://docs.tatum.io/docs/rpc-api-reference) for more about supported chains and methods.

+### Distinguishing Between Archive and Full Nodes

+When interacting with the blockchain, it's essential to know whether a JSON RPC call requires an archive node or can be serviced by a full node.
+The distinction hinges on the type of data requested and the historical depth of that data.
+Here's a breakdown of the conditions under which a call is classified for an archive or a full node:

+#### Archive Node Calls

+Archive nodes store the entire history of the blockchain, including the state of all accounts at every block.
+Calls that require an archive node typically involve querying historical states.
+Conditions include:

+1. **Calls to Methods `getCode` or `call`**: Always require an archive node because they may query the state at any block height.

+2. **Calls Including `debug` or `trace` Methods**: These methods require historical data not available on full nodes.

+3. **Parameters Indicating a Specific Block Number**: For following methods, if the call specifies a block number, it requires an archive node.
+This includes:
+  - `getStorageAt` with a specific block number.
+  - `getBalance` with a specific block number.
+  - `getBlockByNumber` when a block number is specified.
+  - `getLogs` calls where `fromBlock` or `toBlock` specify a block number other than the latest.

+#### Full Node Calls

+Any other calls not meeting the conditions for archive node calls can be serviced by a full node.
+These calls typically involve querying the current state of the blockchain.

 ### Status Pages
 This section provides a list of various blockchain network status pages, powered by Tatum.
 These links direct you to real-time status updates for each network.